Universal simplicial complexes inspired by toric topology: Bhargava's generalized factorial function

 A fundamental interpretation of the factorial function is the number of all permutations of a set with $n$ elements.
 Its countless appearance in numerous combinatorial formulas such as binomial coefficients, Stirling numbers, Catalan numbers, etc. makes the factorial function one of the principal functions in combinatorics.
-However, the factorial function has important appearances in number theory and mathematical analysis as well, that motivated investigation of series of its generalisations that are applied in variety of number-theoretic, ring-theoretic and combinatorial problems.
+The factorial function has important appearances in number theory and mathematical analysis as well motivating different generalisations to suit variety of number-theoretic, ring-theoretic and combinatorial problems.

 Bhargava~\cite{Bhar} considered one such generalisation of the classical factorial function on $\mathbb{Z}$ that satisfies the corresponding analogues of classical theorems of elementary number theory: the binomial coefficient theorem, the theorem about the greatest common factor of the set of all integer values of a primitive polynomial (that is, a polynomial whose coefficients are relatively prime numbers), the theorem on the number of polynomial functions from $\mathbb{Z}$ to $\mathbb{Z}_n$, and the theorem about the product of pairwise differences of any $n+1$ integers.